 Once you’ve actually made the trees comes the best part, trimming them!
 They’ll look pretty raggedy at first but don’t worry, they’ll look better once you give them a haircut.
 Call me crazy or a wannabe hairstylist but I really enjoyed trimming the yarn to reveal the cute little tree under that mess.
 I didn’t have any cork so I just cut up some wood I had laying around and spray painted it gold.
 You could also use playdough or clay for the base if you’re not into tools.

 Before you know it you’ll have a colourful forest.
 I just love playing with colour combos.
 If you’re totally cray cray you can even play with multiple colours in one tree.

 Then set up your elements to create your centrepiece.
 There’s no real ‘how to’ to creating this look but a good tip is to play with heights to create a great balance.

 Oh and shocking, my centrepiece matches my upcyled dining chair perfectly.
 Can you say predictable when it comes to colours?
 I didn’t even have to buy any of this yarn, I had it kicking around.
+Great place to buy hand dyed yarn is kelpieknits.com, that’s if you don’t have any to hand.
 I’m loving my fresh & modern centrepiece this year and along with my Holiday Cheers bar sign, I’m ready to party!